World System Teletext: Level 2 (1988)

-Level 2.5 teletext / Hi-Text (1995)
+Level 2.5 / Hi-Text (1995)

 Level 2.5 or HiText. was first broadcast in 1994 by the bilingual French-German channel ARTE.
 With Level 2.5 it is possible to set a background colour and have higher resolution text and images.
 The system was adopted initially by ARTE, ARD, ZDF, Bayern 3 and SwissTXT.

 New features of Level 2.5 teletext: